ADenver13/brap_hackathon/README.md

-# brap_hackathon
+# Hacking Injustice Hackathon
-A repo for the BRAP project for the Harvard Hackathon
+A repo for the Harvard Hacking Injustice Hackathon, Urban Sanitation Track